millengustavo/blog/_posts/2021-03-14-floc-experiment.md

 - We can see that we have a lot of collisions using SimHash, but this is expected, since many users share similar preferences and our choice of hashing algorithm is intentional
 - SimHash is computationally inexpensive by design, not caring too much about hash collisions

-## Defining a limited number of clusters for demonstration purposes
+## Defining a limited number of cohorts for demonstration purposes

+Ideally, a cohort groups together a large number of users interested in similar things so that we can correctly target advertising that interests that group of people.

+Next, we will limit the number of cohorts arbitrarily to five so that we can visually identify common preferences.
+In a real scenario, we would have another type of "hash grouping" to meet privacy and performance requirements.

 ```python
 transformed_df["cluster"] = pd.cut(transformed_df["hash"], bins=5, labels=["1", "2", "3", "4", "5"])
 results = transformed_df.drop(columns='hash').groupby('cluster').mean()
 weighted_results = results / results.mean()
 ```

-## Visualizing the clusters
+## Visualizing the cohorts
 ```python
 def plot_cluster_wordcloud(cluster_name):
     cluster_text = weighted_results.loc[weighted_results.index == str(cluster_name)].to_dict(orient='records')[0]